Product set growth in virtual subgroups of mapping class groups: Product set growth

-\begin{rem} If the group $G$ in question was finite, then this would be trivially satisfied by letting $\alpha=1/|G|$.
+\begin{rem} If the group $G$ in question was finite, then this would be trivially satisfied by letting $\alpha=\frac{1}{|G|}$.
 For this reason we will generally only be interested in determining this property for infinite groups. \end{rem}

 The aim of \Cref{MainQuestion} is to find out which of the finitely generated subgroups of a group $G$ have uniform product set growth, ideally for the same $\alpha$ and $\beta$.
 In Section 2.1 we will prove some consequences of a group or subgroup having this property.
 Section 2.2 will then be spent discussing some cases in which we can determine whether a subgroup has uniform product set growth or not.
-This will be important in Section 4, as we try to answer \Cref{MainQuestion} for subgroups of mapping class groups.
-In Section 2.3 we will give a brief survey of previous results relating to \Cref{MainQuestion}.
-Some of these will be the starting point of the work in Section 3.
+This will be important in Section 4, where we will answer \Cref{MainQuestion} for virtual subgroups of mapping class groups.